10 Simple LinkedIn Tips When Job Searching

 In the same way you would check your CV and cover letter for spelling and grammar mistakes, you should carefully proofread your LinkedIn profile.
 In many cases your profile will be your first (and perhaps only) chance to impress a future employer, so make sure your spelling is spot-on.

-6. Create a custom URL
+6. Create A Custom URL

 LinkedIn profile URLs can be a bit messy, so one great tip is to create a custom URL which you can add to your CV.
 Rather than a series of digits, you can configure your profile under the settings tab to create a personalised URL such as my.linkedin.com/in/your.name, which looks far more professional and shows you know how to use the website.

-7. Join groups
+7. Join Groups

 Joining groups which are relevant to the job you are searching for is a good way to demonstrate your dedication to your chosen field, and can help to keep you active on the website.

-Employers like to research potential candidates for a position, so consider linking your Twitter or Facebook accounts with LinkedIn.
+Employers like to research potential candidates for a position, so consider linking your Twitter/X or Facebook accounts with LinkedIn.
 One option is to retain a “professional” account on social media which keeps distance between your personal and professional life.

-9. Check for buzzwords
+9. Check For Buzzwords

 The worst sin you can commit with a LinkedIn profile, or any job application, is to overuse buzzwords such as “effective”, “responsible”, “leadership”, and “innovative”.

 Your profile picture should be professional, but should not come across as fake or staged.
 Try to avoid any Instagram filters, and always make sure it was taken within the last few months.
+The ideal size for your LinkedIn profile picture is 400 x 400 pixels.
+Larger file sizes are also fine (although 8MB is the max), but try to avoid small, low-resolution images.

 Hopefully you found these LinkedIn tips helpful and that you find the dream job you were looking for.
+Keep active on Linkedin, make sure your profile is fully complete, link to your website or portfolio, proofread the contents of your CV, join groups and connect with social media.